developer-zebra/developer-zebra-site/src/mx/5-0/mx/versionmgr/index.md

 Description:

->This value returned for this parm is the version number of the MX CSP, which implements the MX Feature Type.
+>This value returned for this parm is the version number of the MX CSP, which implements the MX.
 As noted earlier, this parm does not tell you what version of the MXMF is present on a device.
 This parm is present in the Result XML when the Request XML contains a parm-query for this parm.

 ###MXMF Version
 Parm name: MXMFVersion

 Description:

 >This value returned for this parm is the version number of the MXMF, which is the main processing point for all XML Requests.
 As noted earlier, this parm tells you what version of the MXMF is present on a device.
-This parm is present in the Result XML when the Request XML contains top-level characteristic-query for the MX Feature Type.
+This parm is present in the Result XML when the Request XML contains top-level characteristic-query for the MX.

 ## Queries
-###MX Feature Type Version Query
+###MX Version Query

 Input